 Customer relationship management (CRM) software, by definition, manages your customer relationships.
 It houses all the data points for your current and potential customers in one place.
 However, CRM capabilities extend beyond clients, and can also keep detailed data about partners, resellers, co-workers and more.

 Large companies with satellite offices around the country, and even all over the world, have a lot of employees.
-If a person working in Phoenix needs to reach out a New York counterpart, a CRM system can make this a simple and informed process.
+So, if a person working in Phoenix needs to reach out a New York counterpart, a CRM system can make this a simple and informed process.

 Sometimes businesses work with similar companies that resell their products.
-Resellers would benefit from having access to a CRM-driven portal for registering leads and collaborating with salespeople.
+Thus, resellers would benefit from having access to a CRM-driven portal for registering leads and collaborating with salespeople.